 In life, art, and love, Erin Gibney is learning who she is and what she wants, and that she won’t settle for anything less.
 Recent experiences — her first big breakup, forging deeper connections with her fans through social media, watching artists she admires release exceptionally personal albums — have left her emboldened to share her truths as she creates new music and “unapologetically continues to explore within her sound” (Today’s Country).

 “It’s funny — when I started TikTok, I really had this idea in my brain that I had to put on this ‘cool girl’ face and had to look like this polished version of myself, and I got absolutely nowhere doing it,” Gibney says, chuckling.
 “I’m as basic as they come, and I used to be really embarrassed about that, and when I started to open up about that, I found that people were really responsive.
 It built a lot of confidence in me in just owning that: ‘Okay, this is who I am, and that doesn’t have to be embarrassing.’”
+Clearly being herself is working.
+“This summer I had my first video hit 20 million views, and I had a video hit one million likes,” Gibney shares.

 To further deepen her bond with her fans, Gibney built playlists based around relationship themes.
 On Spotify, those playlists have racked up more than 55,000 followers each and 320,000 followers combined.
 Fans can also hear Gibney’s playlists on Amazon Music, Apple Music, and YouTube.